kimwilsonngo/Flap/README.md

 This team happened to be close friends of mine in Theta Tau, our engineering fraternity.
 They graciously allowed me to continue development of their game.
 In doing so, I sought to refine the controls, physics, and added sound in order to turn a 24 hour coding project to a viable product.

+## Why?
+I've always wanted to develop video games, but it was "never the right time," since life can be busy.
+I decided to put my foot down amongst all the craziness in life and put my effort towards making VR Flappy Bird to gain experience in game development and to have a bit of fun.

 ## Technicalities
 * Wwise - An audio middleware software by Audiokinetic for interactive media and video games.
 * Myo - A company that makes arm bands that uses a 9-axis IMU to sense motion.
 We make the user wear these to control the bird.

 ## Acknowledgments